 Many people assume that dental veneers are a novel innovation in cosmetic dentistry.
 But that is far from the truth.
-Dental veneers first appeared in 1929, when a dentist at the time came up with temporary teeth cover-ups that celebrities can wear on set.
+They first appeared in 1929, when a dentist at the time came up with temporary teeth cover-ups that celebrities can wear on set.
 As you can imagine, they are not the most practical or comfortable to wear.

 They also weren’t a permanent solution, but at least on screen, famous actors and actresses at the time could sport a flawless smile.

 Since then, there has been major developments in the field of cosmetic dentistry.
 And what was just a temporary fix for celebrities and elites, is now a long-lasting smile correction procedure that anyone can opt for.

 2- Dental veneers can be made from many materials